WhitakerLab/scona/CONTRIBUTING.md

 ### Installing in editable mode

-Use `pip install -e git+https://github.com/WhitakerLab/BrainNetworksInPython.git` to install BrainNetworksInPython in editable mode.
-This means that the python install of BrainNetworksInPython will be kept up to date with any changes you make, including switching branches in git.
+Use `pip install -e git+https://github.com/WhitakerLab/scona.git` to install scona in editable mode.
+This means that the python install of scona will be kept up to date with any changes you make, including switching branches in git.

 ### Linting

-BrainNetworksInPython uses the [PEP8 style guide](https://www.python.org/dev/peps/pep-0008/).
+scona uses the [PEP8 style guide](https://www.python.org/dev/peps/pep-0008/).
 You can use [flake8](http://flake8.pycqa.org/en/latest/) to lint code.
 We're quite a young project (at time of writing!
 August 2018) and so we aren't going to be super hardcore about your linting!
-Linting should make your life easier, but if you're not sure how to get started, or if this is a barrier to you contributing to BrainNetworksInPython then don't worry about it or [get in touch](#how-to-get-in-touch) and we'll be happy to help you.
+Linting should make your life easier, but if you're not sure how to get started, or if this is a barrier to you contributing to scona then don't worry about it or [get in touch](#how-to-get-in-touch) and we'll be happy to help you.

 ### Writing docstrings

-We at BrainNetworksInPython love love LOVE documentation 😍 💖 😘 so any contributions that make using the various functions, classes and wrappers easier are ALWAYS welcome.
+We at scona love love LOVE documentation 😍 💖 😘 so any contributions that make using the various functions, classes and wrappers easier are ALWAYS welcome.

-`BrainNetworksInPython` uses the `sphinx` extension [`napoleon`](http://www.sphinx-doc.org/en/master/usage/extensions/napoleon.html) to generate code from numpy style docstrings.
+`scona` uses the `sphinx` extension [`napoleon`](http://www.sphinx-doc.org/en/master/usage/extensions/napoleon.html) to generate code from numpy style docstrings.
 See the [numpydoc guide](https://numpydoc.readthedocs.io/en/latest/) for details on syntax.
-For an example of how docstrings are written in BrainNetworksInPython, checkout the [docstrings section](#step-1-docstrings) in our [code example](#worked-example) below.
+For an example of how docstrings are written in scona, checkout the [docstrings section](#step-1-docstrings) in our [code example](#worked-example) below.

 `sphinx` can automatically create links to crossreference other packages.
 If set up correctly ``:class:`package-name.special-class` `` renders as `package-name.special-class` with a link to the `special-class` documentation in `package-name`'s online documentation.
-If the package is BrainNetworksInPython, the package name can be omitted, so that
+If the package is scona, the package name can be omitted, so that
-``:class:`networkx.Graph` `` becomes [`networkx.Graph`](https://networkx.github.io/documentation/stable/reference/classes/graph.html#networkx.Graph), and ``:func:`create_corrmat` `` becomes [`create_corrmat`](https://whitakerlab.github.io/BrainNetworksInPython/build/html/BrainNetworksInPython.html#BrainNetworksInPython.make_corr_matrices.create_corrmat).
+``:class:`networkx.Graph` `` becomes [`networkx.Graph`](https://networkx.github.io/documentation/stable/reference/classes/graph.html#networkx.Graph), and ``:func:`create_corrmat` `` becomes [`create_corrmat`](https://whitakerlab.github.io/scona/build/html/scona.html#scona.make_corr_matrices.create_corrmat).

 Crossreferencing is currently set up for the python standard library, networkx, pandas, numpy and python-louvain.
 It is possible to set this up for other python packages by adding
 ```python